Club: Piacenza Calcio | Opening: 1969 | Capacity: 21,668 seats

 History and description

-Stadio Leonardo Garilli officially opened on the 21st of September 1969, though a first match between Piacenza and Torino had already been played a few weeks earlier.
+Stadio Leonardo Garilli officially opened on 21 September 1969, though a first match between Piacenza and Torino had already been played a few weeks earlier.

 The stadium could initially hold 12,000 spectators, but was expanded in 1993 after Piacenza promoted to the Serie A.